The Tagvverk Torf Prize is an occasional microgrant given by Tagvverk.

 The Tagvverk Torf Prize is made possible, in part, by funds from Rhizome.

-More information and links to the first Torf-funded project by artist Justine Lai below.
+More information and links to Torf-funded projects by artists Stevie Ada Klaark and Justine Lai below.

 Tagvverk is pleased to announce the winner of the first Torf microgrant prize.

 Artist Justine Lai will use the grant to complete an internet-based project.